toastbomb/hellacharisma.github.io/index.md

 - Demo files will be in the root csgo folder, they have crazy looking names
   - Demo names are formatted like this `auto-YYYYMMDD-hhmm-map.dem`
   - Newest demo should be at the bottom of the list

+ [WARNING] - Demos will be deleted after 14 days